Extensions in Jacobian algebras via punctured skein relations: Extensions from punctured skein relations

 Observe the middle terms in the non-split sequences (1), (2) and (3) in Figure \ref{sec1}.
-For the case (1) we need the identity $x_l = x_{\gamma^{\bowtie}} x_{\gamma^\bullet}$.
-In case (2) the intersection is at the puncture, so the smoothing $\alpha^+ \beta$ is obtained walking on $\alpha$, avoiding the puncture (by turning right) and continuing on $\beta$.
-This is one of the terms in Proposition \ref{Propo1} (a).
+For the case (1) we need the identity in the cluster algebra $x_l = x_{\gamma^{\bowtie}} x_{\gamma^\bullet}$.
+In case (2) the intersection is at the puncture, so the smoothing $\alpha^+ \beta$ is obtained as in Proposition \ref{Propo1} (a).

 See the middle terms in the non-split sequences (4) and (5) in Figure \ref{sec2}.
 In the case of sequence (5), the smoothing carries a tag as explained in Figure \ref{skeinrel} (4).